ttiimm/log2src/docs/Tasks.md

 # Tasks

-1. Handle running with no log format.
+- [ ] Handle running CLI with no log format.
+  - TSS: Doesn't this work already?
+I echo the body of the log message into log2src and it can find the message.
-1. Extract a thread id from log when available and associate with source ref.
+- [ ] Extract a thread id from log when available and associate with source ref.
-1. Generate call stack from exceptions.
+- [ ] Generate call stack from exceptions.
-1. Support multiple source roots from CLI.
+- [ ] Support multiple source roots from CLI.
-1. Serialize state for re-use on subsequent executions
+- [ ] Serialize state for re-use on subsequent executions

 ## Extension

-1. Work with non .log extension (.json, etc).
+- [ ] Work with non .log extension (.json, etc).
-1. Basic test coverage
+- [ ] Basic test coverage
-1. Support src -> log breakpoints
+- [ ] Support src -> log breakpoints

 ## Languages

-1. Python
+- [X] Python
-1. Go
+- [ ] Go
-1. JavaScript
+- [ ] JavaScript
+- [ ] Typescript